dotnet/linker/docs/design/trimmed-assemblies.md

 ## .NET 6

-### `IsTrimmable` `AssemblyMetadataAttribute`
+### `AssemblyMetadata("IsTrimmable", "True")`

-An assembly-level `AssemblyMetadataAttribute` may be placed on an assembly to indicate that it should be trimmed:
+An assembly-level `AssemblyMetadataAttribute` may be placed on an assembly to indicate that it can be trimmed:

 ```csharp
 [assembly: AssemblyMetadata("IsTrimmable", "True")]